This was the largest group I’ve presented to so far. While work began on the

 felt like overkill because, right now, I have eight or so concert videos.

 I wrote two scripts to help me.
-The first is download.rb
+The first is download.rb:

-is in the same directory and just contains a list of
+In the file, concerts.md is in the same directory and just contains a list of

 YouTube video ids.